Unique Places to Visit in Southern California

 Ridgecrest Visitor Bureau Website

-Randsburg: Wander through Main Street in tiny town of Randsburg, but don’t expect to see anyone because it’s a living ghost town!
-You won’t see any ghosts, but you also won’t see any people unless it’s the weekend when the century old shops open up and people actually wander around the town.
-However come in the middle of the week and you’ll likely not see a soul.
-Be sure to stop in at the soda fountain at Randsburg’s General Store which has been operating for 112 years!
+Randsburg: Wander through Main Street in the tiny town of Randsburg, but don’t expect to see anyone because it’s a living ghost town!
+You won’t see any ghosts, but you also won’t see any people unless it’s the weekend when the century-old shops open up and people actually wander around the town.
+However, come in the middle of the week, and you’ll likely not see a soul.
+Be sure to stop by the soda fountain at Randsburg’s General Store, which has been operating for 112 years!

-Fish Rocks: The largest fish in the desert is just outside of Ridgecrest; Fish Rocks is a clever art project that’s a favorite photo stop.
-The story is that the fish were originally created by locals who were ‘enjoying the 70’s’; it was a popular gathering place for ‘social gatherings’.
+Fish Rocks: The largest fish in the desert is just outside of Ridgecrest; Fish Rocks along Highway 178 is a clever art project that’s a favorite photo stop.
+The story is that the fish were originally created by locals who were “enjoying the 70s”; it was a popular place for ‘social gatherings.’
 When Cal Trans re-did the road, they removed the paintings from the rocks.
-However Trona and Ridgecrest residents loved them so much they started a petition to get them back.
-The highway department repainted them and continue to maintain them!
+However, Trona and Ridgecrest residents loved them so much they started a petition to get them back.
+The highway department repainted them and continues to maintain them!

-Burros and Wild Horse Facility Ridgecrest: For a truly unique experience, visit the Burros and Wild Horse Facility with a big bag of carrots to build a close rapport with the local animals.
-Run by the Bureau of Land Management, this facility houses captured wild burros and mustangs and prepares them for adoption which includes vaccinations, deworming, blood tests and freezemarking.
+Burros and Wild Horse Facility Ridgecrest: For a truly unique experience, visit the Ridgecrest Regional Wild Horse and Burro Corrals with a big bag of carrots to build a close rapport with the local animals.
+Run by the Bureau of Land Management, this facility houses captured wild burros and mustangs and prepares them for adoption, which includes vaccinations, deworming, blood tests, and freeze marking.
 On an average year, the corrals will prepare more than 1,000 animals.
 For any animal lover, this experience is a treat.
 Learn about the challenges of wild animals in the desert, drive around the corals, and see the babies.
 You may even decide you want to adopt one and take it home!

 Inland Empire

-In the late 19th century the inland empire was built upon the success of the naval orange.
+In the late 19th century, the inland empire was built on the success of the naval orange.
 But today it has diversified into all kinds of farms, restaurants, and unique adventures.

-EAT Restaurant and Marketplace: Here you’ll get hyper fresh and nutrient dense dishes made by the incredible Chef Leah Di Bernardo.
-She is implementing inventive ideas on how to do farm to table while supporting and working with the local farmers.
-If you are truly lucky you’ll find her wandering around the restaurant chatting with the customers.
+EAT Restaurant and Marketplace: You’ll get hyper-fresh and nutrient-dense dishes made by the incredible Chef Leah Di Bernardo at the Extraordinary Artisinal Table.
+She is implementing inventive ideas on doing farm-to-table while supporting and working with the local farmers.
+If you are truly lucky, you’ll find her wandering around the restaurant, chatting with the customers.
 She’s not the only star of this unique eatery – the food is incredible.
-EAT believes all eaters should have a place to dine, and supports Carnivores, Vegetarians, Vegan, GF, and Paleo without leaving taste out.
-Those were the best gluten free donuts I’ve ever had!
+EAT believes all eaters should have a place to dine and supports Carnivores, Vegetarians, Vegan, GF, and Paleo without leaving taste out.
+Those were the best gluten-free donuts I’ve ever had!

-Grape Escape Balloons: Temecula Valley is known for its variety, growing and producing over 50 different varietals of wine; from Cabernet Sauvignon to Sauvignon Blanc, Merlot to Mourvedre, Viognier to Chardonnay.
-Sure, you can simply go wine tasting, but if you want something unique then soar above all of those varietals in a hot air balloon!
-Lift off with the sun and float about wineries in the valley and upon landing enjoy a breakfast and champagne.
+Grape Escape Balloons: Temecula Valley is known for its variety, growing and producing over 50 different varietals of wine, from Cabernet Sauvignon to Sauvignon Blanc, Merlot to Mourvedre, Viognier to Chardonnay.
+Sure, you can simply go wine tasting, but if you want something unique, then soar above all of those varietals in a hot air balloon with Grape Escape Balloons!
+Lift off with the sun and float about wineries in the valley, and upon landing, enjoy breakfast and champagne.

 Map of Places to Visit in Southern California